Concerned Women for America: Sexual exploitation

 The CWA believes that men becoming addicted to pornography leads to the exploitation and victimization of women.
 In addition to pornography, the CWA opposes prostitution.
 The CWA believes that legalizing prostitution would increase sex trafficking, not decrease it as other organizations have proposed.

 The CWA has been actively involved in the prevention of sex trafficking; working closely with the National Organization for Women, the Family Research Council, Catholics for a Free Choice, Gloria Steinem, and Chuck Colson, the CWA has increased awareness of this issue, and was a major contributor in the establishment of The Trafficking Victims Protection Act (TVPA) in 2000.

 In response to Google and Mozilla's plans to test a standard which would encrypt the Domain Name System, which could possibly impede internet surveillance by law enforcement, a CWA spokesperson said "We believe it is important for all stakeholders in the internet ecosystem to work together to ensure that encrypted DNS does not lead to unintended consequences that harm our children."

 Support for Israel

-On 8 May 2013 CWA's board of directors voted unanimously to include support for Israel as part of its core mission.
-CWA says it will support "laws and policies that strengthen the ties between Israel and the U.S." and "Policies enacted by our State Department, Department of Defense and others that encourage the development of our relationship with Israel.”
+On May 8, 2013, the CWA's board of directors voted unanimously to include support for Israel as part of its core mission.
+CWA says it would support "laws and policies that strengthen the ties between Israel and the U.S." and the policies "enacted by our State Department, Department of Defense and others that encourage the development of our relationship with Israel."
 Penny Nance said that support from CWA's founder, Beverly LaHaye, was the biggest driver behind the group formalizing its support for Israel.
 This relationship is backed by a long history of conservative Christians' support for Israel.